YASH01-ak/my-first-website/README.md

 * Create a foundation for future projects

 ---

-## ⚖️ Copyright & Content Notice

-The original HTML and other project code written specifically for this project are my own work unless otherwise stated.

-The project does not intentionally claim ownership of third-party material.

-If third-party resources are added in future versions, their respective copyright notices and license terms should be respected.

----

-## 📜 License

-Unless a separate license is added to this repository, **no open-source license is granted by default** for the original code.

-Please do not assume that the project's code may be copied, modified, or redistributed without permission.

-Any third-party material used in the project remains subject to its respective license or copyright terms.

----

 ## 🔮 Future Plans

 Some things I may add in the future: